 At no-kill organizations, pets are not killed as a means of population control.
 In these shelters and rescue groups, pets are only humanely euthanized in cases of terminal and painful illness when compassion demands euthanasia because there is no reasonable alternative.
 These shelters and rescue groups have rejected the idea that it’s necessary to kill pets when the shelter fills up.
 Instead, proven programs are in place to reduce the number of pets coming in, and to increase the number of pets leaving shelters alive.

-This mindset has brought down the number of dogs and cats being killed annually in the U.S. from about 17 million in the 1980s to about 1.5 million today.
+This mindset has brought down the number of dogs and cats dying annually in the U.S. from about 17 million in the 1980s to an estimated four million today.
 We’ve come a long way, but there’s still work to do.

 Building a no-kill community typically involves many groups, the public and municipalities coming together to solve homeless pet problems.
 Tactics include high volume adoptions, economically targeted spay/neuter, helping families keep their pets, making adoption the first choice for community residents, and many other programs that reduce the number of pets entering shelters, and increase the number who leave alive.

 Through our annual Best Friends National Conference, we share information and tools for people around the country to go home and work toward achieving no-kill in their own communities.
 And through the No More Homeless Pets Network, Best Friends shares resources and gives grants to shelters and rescue groups across the country.
-There are hundreds of network partners: see a list of participating organizations.
+There are hundreds of network partners: Click here for a list of participating organizations.